pretis/flexpret/README.md

 ### Hardware

 All of FlexPRET's hardware configuration options are described in `./cmake/configs/default.cmake`.
 Other configurations are possible too; feel free to create a new file for your needs in `./cmake/configs`.
 When building FlexPRET, the `default.cmake` configuration file will be used by default.
-To specify others, pass `-DCMAKE_CONFIG=<my_config>`, e.g., `-DCMAKE_CONFIG=highmem`.
+To specify others, pass `-DFP_CONFIG=<my_config>`, e.g., `-DFP_CONFIG=highmem`.
 See `./scripts/run_multiple_tests.sh` for more examples.
 Note that not all configuration combinations are valid.

 Building FlexPRET will generate a number of artifacts that are passed onto the SDK.
 This is necessary to e.g., set the stack pointer upon initialization.
 Another use case is this: